Flops and the S-duality conjecture: Flop formula of Donaldson-Thomas type invariants

 \subsection{Computation of the error term}

 From this subsection until the end of this section, we assume that $f$ contracts only an irreducible rational curve $C \subset X$ to a point $p\in Y$.
 We compute the error term of the formula in Corollary~\ref{cor:para} under the above assumption.
 Let $H$ be an effective $f$-ample divisor on $X$ which intersects with $C$ transversally.
-As in Subsection~\ref{subsec:flop}, we denote by $l$ the scheme theoretic length of $f^{-1}(p)$ at the generic point of $C$, and $n_{j}$ for $1\le j\le l$ the associated integers.
-By convention, we put $n_j=0$ for $j>l$. \begin{lem} If $\nu=\chi_B$, we have the following formula for $m\ge 1$:
+As in Subsection~\ref{subsec:flop}, we denote by $l$ the scheme theoretic length of $f^{-1}(p)$ at the generic point of $C$, and $n_{j}$ for $j \in \mathbb{Z}_{\ge 1}$ the integers in Definition~\ref{def:nj}. \begin{lem} If $\nu=\chi_B$, we have the following formula \footnote{We warn the readers not to confuse the use of `$n$' in the formula.
+The `$n$' without subscript stands for the third Chern character of a sheaf, while $`n_{m/k}'$ stands for the integers in Definition~\ref{def:nj}.} for $m\ge 1$:

 \end{lem} \begin{proof} The invariant $N_{n, m[C]}^{\nu}$ for $m>0$ depends only on the formal completion (\ref{complet}) as any object which contributes to $N_{n, m[C]}^{\nu}$ is supported on $C$.
 The moduli space of Joyce-Song~\cite{JS} stable pairs $(\oO_{\widehat{X}} \to F(aH))$ for $a\gg 0$ on $\widehat{X}$ is a projective scheme if $[F]=m[C]$, since the latter condition implies that $F$ is supported on $C$.
 Hence the same argument of~\cite{JS} shows that $N_{n, m[C]}^{\nu}$ is invariant under the deformation (\ref{deform}) of $\widehat{X}$.
 Let $C_{j, k} \subset \widehat{\xX}_t$ be $(-1, -1)$-curves as in Subsection~\ref{subsec:flop}.
 The invariance of $N_{n, \beta}^{\nu}$ under the deformation (\ref{deform}) yields